forrestyishichen/cmpe202-jinsho/VALUES.md

 **Yishi Chen**

 I would like to pick **communicatation** as my value this week.
-We have decided our game domain as a japan sushi resturant because we communicate efficiently during the meeting.
+We have decided our game domain as a japan sushi resturant because we communicate efficiently during the meeting

+**Jingduo Huang**